Morita Rigidity for Kleene Algebras: The Morita Skeleton of Semirings and of Kleene Algebras

 To compute this in generality, let $\overline 1$ be the $n \times n$ matrix with every entry $1$, and $\overline e_i$ be the result of replacing the $i$th row of $\overline 1$ with the entries of $e_i$.
 It is straightforward to compute the following: \begin{itemize} \item $e_i^\circ \overline e_i = e_i^\circ$. \item $\overline e_i e_i = \sum_{i=1}^n e_i$. \item $\overline 1 \sum_{i=1}^n e_i = \sum_{i=1}^n e_i$. \item $e_i^\circ \overline 1 = \sum_{i=1}^n e_i^\circ$. \end{itemize} Then we have

 This completes the proof. \end{proof}

-There is a well-known characterization of Morita equivalence for rings which extends to semirings \cite{lam-lectures}, \cite{katsov-nam-morita}.
-To state it we need the following definition: \begin{dfn} Let $R$ be a semiring and $e \in R$ a multiplicative idempotent (so $e^2 = e$).
-The idempotent $e$ is \emph{full} if and only if $ReR = R$. \end{dfn}
+There is a well-known characterization of Morita equivalence for rings which extends to semirings~\cite{lam-lectures,katsov-nam-morita}.
+To state it we need the following definition: \begin{dfn} Let $R$ be a semiring and $e \in R$.
+The element $e$ is \emph{multiplicatively idempotent} precisely when $e^2 = e$, and \emph{full} if and only if $ReR = R$. \end{dfn}